FunkeGoodVibe/hash/cm73trf36000208jrhgk73yyj.md

 ---

-I’ve recently started to read the book “Impact Players” by Liz Wiseman.
-The book summarises the difference between Individual Contributors, versus the impact players.
+I’ve recently learnt about the book “Impact Players” by Liz Wiseman after attending the first week of the EP stewardship course.
+The book summarises the difference between Ordinary Contributors versus the Impact Players.
+She does this by analysing 5 types of problems and compares how an ordinary contributor would respond versus the impact player.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1739480212688/00500355-623e-46e9-b259-98135d8cb5b1.jpeg align="center")

-TBA
+My main takeaways after reading the book are:

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1739480579749/23abe5fe-0159-465b-a2d8-525799c68f83.gif align="center")

+Conclusion: